 Safe languages cultivate a culture where the language replaces the need for understanding.
 When an organization is several layers removed from how machines truly execute instructions, its capacity to secure those systems diminishes accordingly.

 Safe languages can be excellent for dashboards, prototypes, and high-level business logic.
-But in cybersecurity — particularly in critical infrastructure — they do not provide the determinism, visibility, or efficiency required to withstand a real-world attack.
+But for all critical applications — those that have access to critical data and/or can access critical systems, particularly in critical infrastructure — they do not provide the determinism, visibility, or efficiency required to withstand a real-world attack.

 Cybersecurity Requires Mastery, Not Managed Abstraction